 Students who take Matrl 101 & 100B will only recieve mjor credit for one of these courses.
-Lecture,
+Lecture, 3 hours.

 Mechanical properties of engineering materials and their relationship to bonding and structure.
 Elastic, flow, and fracture behavior; time dependent deformation and failure.
 Stiffening, strengthening, and toughening mechanisms.
-Piezoelectricity, magnetostriction and thermo-mechanical interactions in materials
+Piezoelectricity. magnetostriction and thermo-mechanical interactions in materials kinetic principles governing structural evolution in materials.
+Phase equilibria, diffusion and structural transformations.
+Metastable structures in materials.
+Self-assembling systems.
+Structural control through processing and/or imposed fields.
+Environmental effects on structure and properties.

 100C.
-Fundamentals of Structural Evolution (3) STAFF
+Fundamentals of Structural Evolution (3) STAFE